zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 An SdsType is referenced by its identifier or Id field.
 SdsType identifiers must be unique within a Namespace.

+## Create Streams with Types

+Streams are objects you create to ingress unique combinations of serial data into a designated namespace in OCS.
+Streams are open ended data transmission objects with no defined time frame.
+They collect and pass data from the client system into OCS for as long as you have them in place.
+For each stream you create, the first step is to create an SDS type and define the data properties to be included.
+You must define a type in order to define a stream.
+You must create a different stream for every unique combination of data properties that you want to ingress.

 An SdsType can also refer other SdsTypes by using their identifiers.
 This enables type re-usability.
 Nested types and base types are automatically created as separate types.
 For further information, see [Type Reusability](#type-reusability)